Home | Playful Learning Activities | Children’s Books | Winter Books for Early Learners

 Stella, Queen of the Snow by Marie-Louise Gay

 This book tells the story of a brother and sister investigating the snowy landscape outside their home.
 The two build a snowman, go skating and sledding, and make snow angels.
 The book’s colorful illustrations and witty dialogue will be enjoyed by young readers.
+There’s also a video read-aloud of this winter story.

 Bear Snores On by Karma Wilson, illustrated by Jane Chapman